Friday, September 25, 2015

 Girls waiting for a chance to sneak into a pool

-Every September the new crop of high school students amuses us with their covert scouting of the various swimming pools along this street.
-You can almost see their thought processes as they troupe along the beach in their school uniforms.
+Every September, the new crop of high school students amuses us with their covert scouting of the various swimming pools along this street.
+You can almost see their thought processes as they trudge along the beach in their school uniforms.

 Anyone at this house?
 Anyone watching?
 Maybe we can slip into the pool and no one will notice ….
 Oh, darn, those cranky people are watching us!

 September on Isla is also known locally as Sept-Hunger.
-In most of the world the youngsters are back in school and there are fewer tourists.
-Less tourists equals less income for the people employed in tourist-based businesses – restaurants, bars, hotels, and tours.
+In most of the world, the youngsters are back in school, and there are fewer tourists.
+Fewer tourists equals less income for the people employed in tourist-based businesses – restaurants, bars, hotels, and tours.

-Family expenses continue plus the added expense of school supplies and uniforms for the new semesters.
+Family expenses continue, plus the added expense of school supplies and uniforms for the new semester.
 Money is tight, and families struggle to make ends meet.

 Cry of Delores - midnight on September 16th